Model-Free Design of Control Systems over Wireless Fading Channels: Numerical Experiments

-The previous experiment shows that separating the control and allocation agents reduces the dimensionality of the learning problem and improves performance.
-Next, we compare potential approaches to solve the codesign problem, namely \begin{enumerate} \item the model-free codesign of resource allocation and control policies as in approach (2) above; \item learning only the control policy (under ideal communication conditions) while using a control-agnostic resource allocation heuristic --- namely, dividing power equally among the plants --- during the test phase; \item learning only the allocation policy while the plants are controlled by a channel-agnostic LQR controller. \end{enumerate} Results are summarized in Figure \ref{fig:linear_system_codesign_sims} (right).
-Each test consisted of ten realizations starting from different initial states, and each test point shows the mean and standard deviation for that group of realizations.
-The simulation results show that the co-design policy outperforms the learned allocation policy that utilizes a model-based LQR controller.
+The previous experiment shows that separating the control and allocation agents, with the resulting reduction of the dimensionality of the learning problem, improves performance.
+Next, we compare that approach to potential solutions to the co-design problem, namely \begin{enumerate} \item learning only the control policy (under ideal communication conditions) while using a control-agnostic resource allocation heuristic --- namely, dividing power equally among the plants --- during the test phase; \item learning only the allocation policy while the plants are controlled by a channel-agnostic, model-based LQR controller. \end{enumerate} Results are summarized in Figure \ref{fig:linear_system_codesign_sims} (right).
+Each test consists of ten realizations starting from different initial states, and each test point shows the mean and standard deviation for that group of realizations.
+The simulation results show that the co-design policy outperforms the learned allocation policy that utilizes a model-based LQR controller in this scenario.
 Learning only the control policy while dividing power equally among the plants performs worse than both the other approaches in this scenario.
-Note that this simulation considers linear plants, for which a LQR controller is optimal under ideal communications, so it is expected that a LQR controller in combination with a learned allocation policy would work very well in this case.
-In settings where plant models are known, one could then use a LQR controller as an initialization to the data-driven control policy, or learn a correction factor that would take communication constraints into account.
+Note that this simulation considers linear plants, for which a LQR controller is optimal under ideal communications, so it is expected that a LQR controller in combination with a learned allocation policy would work very well.
+In settings where plant models are known, one could then use a LQR controller as an initialization to the data-driven control policy, or use a model-based but communication-agnostic LQR controller with a learned correction factor that would take communication constraints into account.
 That might be especially useful as we consider more unstable plants, which makes the control design part of the problem, in particular, more challenging.
 Nonetheless, we emphasize that without models we are able to jointly learn controller and allocation policy that achieves the performance of model-based LQR in this scenario.